SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/03-recursion/01-introduction-to-recursion.md

 6
 ```

-- print() function below is the same funciton we used to print the tree valuse using stack, we will see how we can print tree values using recursion algorithm instead of stack.
+- print() function below is the same function we used to print the tree values using stack, we will see how we can print tree values using the recursion algorithm instead of stack.

 1. print() using stack: